Judopay/Judo-PHP/README.md

 [![Build Status](https://travis-ci.org/JudoPay/PhpSdk.svg?branch=master)](https://travis-ci.org/JudoPay/PhpSdk)

-The judopay php SDK is not actively supported by judo, but it is available here for anyone who wish to use it as a platform to develop upon.
+The Judopay PHP SDK is not actively supported by judo, but is available here for anyone who wish to use it as a platform to develop upon.

 ## Installation